MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 To successfully complete this tutorial, make sure you have the required prerequisites:

 1. Microsoft Graph PowerShell SDK is installed.
-Follow the [Install the Microsoft Graph PowerShell SDK](installation.md) guide to install the SDK.
+Follow the [installation guide](installation.md) for more info on how to do this.
 1. To use the Azure AD entitlement management, you must have one of the following licenses:
     - Azure AD Premium P2
     - Enterprise Mobility + Security (EMS) E5 license